 Experts reflected and speculated about women’s rights and reproductive justice under the rule of populist leaders at a University of Geneva event May 17.

-Laura Ferguson, associate director of the USC Program on Global Health & Human Rights, delivered a talk at the as part of the panel, “Is Populism Bad for Women’s Rights?”
+Laura Ferguson, associate director of the USC Program on Global Health & Human Rights, delivered a talk at the as part of the panel, “Is Populism Bad for Women’s Rights?” organized by Foraus Genève in collaboration with the Global Studies Institute of the University of Geneva, and with contributors from the Graduate Institute, the University of Lausanne, the University of Geneva and the journal Reproductive Health Matters,

-Co-hosted by the Global Studies Institute at the University of Geneva and the Reproductive Health Matters journal, the talk provided a space to reflect on recent events caused by the rise of populism across the world and the far-reaching consequences these events are having on women.
+The talk provided a space to reflect on recent events caused by the rise of populism across the world and the far-reaching consequences these events are having on women.